vk8teen/Data_science_Q-A/README.md

 # data_science_Q-A
-This repository showcases the questions and solutions using various liberaries.
+This repository showcases the questions and solutions using various Python liberaries.